actions-on-google/appactions-fitness-kotlin/README.md

 Also, [Google Assistant](https://assistant.google.com/) must be installed on the test/target device with the same account used in Android Studio.

-Finally, the sample shows how to use the Firebase App Indexing to track the success or failure of the actions received.
-Re-use or create an app in Firebase following [these steps](https://firebase.google.com/docs/android/setup) and make sure `google-services.json` is available in the app module.

-Note: As an alternative, if you want to skip this step, you can disable Firebase by setting the `firebaseEnabled` flag to false in [app/build.gradle](app/build.gradle).

 ## How to run

 Once the requirements above are satisfied, you are ready to run the sample.